viktorvano/Remote-Robot/README.md

 ```

-Also you have to change stringSTM32IP:
+[Java Desktop App] Also you have to change stringSTM32IP:
 ```Java
 public class Variables {
     public static String stringSTM32IP = "192.168.2.90";